Toucandy/data-index/README.md

 lists from their end, rather than from the beginning.

 * Some of them use a negative index (e.g. Python, Perl) like `a[-2]`.
-It's not safe way though, because this approach may disguised an error of violating lists' range.
+It's not safe way though, because this approach may disguise an error of violating lists' range.
 * The others use a special keyword or a symbol (e.g. Tcl, Matlab, Julia, D) like `a[end-1]`.
 It's a good option, although it requires support from the